adiwg/mdEditor-doc/getting-started/edit-panel-section/edit-window/edit-window-buttons.md

 ![Isonated Basic Information Panel](/assets/get-started/edit-window-isolate-panel.png){caption}

 OK!
-I think that's enough orientation to the sections, buttons, and icons on the mdEditor windows.
-Let's return to filling in our minimal metadata record with data.
+That's probably enough orienting to the sections, buttons, and icons of mdEditor get some actual work done.
+So let's return to filling in our minimal metadata record.